-Questioning of children by those conducting an initial assessment should always be avoided, as far as possible.
+Questioning of children by those conducting an initial assessment should be avoided, if possible.
 If it is necessary to speak to the child in order to clarify the basic facts, best practice suggests that consent from the parent/carer be obtained unless obtaining that consent may place the child at risk.